PhoenixAceVFX/Phoenix-Vizan/readme.md

 [![Main Discord](https://img.shields.io/discord/832050220345982977?style=for-the-badge&logo=appveyor?color=%23ff0000&label=The%20Black%20Arms)](https://go.trigon.systems/Discord)

 # These are just my personal custom presets for different themes.
+Load the theme you want by editing manifest.json to load the version you want (latest by default)
 So I decided to Deprecate Aroma-White due to instability issues and lag
 These are custom presets that I made from themes (which are linked)
 Do note that I don't really claim anything on these